ystskm/node-child-io/README.md

 ##Change Log##

-* 2013/4/16
++ 2013/4/16
-	+ 0.2.0 release
+  +- 0.2.0 release
-	+ add option key 'args'
+  - add option key 'args'
-	+ add "timeout" event
+  - add "timeout" event
-	+ add wrap function for asynchronous use
+  - add wrap function for asynchronous use
-	+ add more explanation for each arguments
+  - add more explanation for each arguments,
-	+ add list of Event
+  - add list of Event

-* 2013/4/15
++ 2013/4/15
-	+ 0.1.3 release
+  - 0.1.3 release
-	+ npm release
+  - npm release